 Hiring independent contractors is a common practice among businesses in Colorado.
 However, misclassifying workers or failing to include key legal protections in an independent contractor agreement can result in legal disputes and liability.
-At Baker Law Group, we help businesses and independent contractors draft legally sound contracts that comply with Colorado law and minimize risks.
+At Baker Law Group, PLLC, we help businesses draft legally sound contracts that comply with Colorado law and minimize risks.

 Understanding Independent Contractor Agreements in Colorado